xorgoat/GSR_HRI_Stress_reduction_project/README.md

 - 'utaut_section_analysis'
 - 'utaut_stress_analysis'

-The first three listed follow the same process and are thus fairly similar.
+The first three listed follow the same process and are fairly similar.

 Choreographe:

 The robot behavior is uploaded as a choreographe file.
-Simply the behavior includes starting up Pepper, playing the video, and waving goodbye.
+Simply, the behavior includes starting up Pepper, playing the video, and waving goodbye.